 top of page

-Rottnest Island may be a quarantine zone these days, but pre-coronavirus it was all the about the bikes, the beaches – and the yummy pies.
-Carolynne Dear took her kids for a spin while the going was still good.
+Rottnest Island is all the about the bikes, the beaches – and the yummy pies.
+Carolynne Dear flew down to Western Australia to take the kids for a spin

-Moored up on one of Rottnest Island’s idyllic beaches (Photo credit Dylan Alcock/Shutterstock)
+Moored up on one of Rottnest Island’s idyllic beaches (Photo courtesy Shutterstock)

 “There’s a quokka in the kitchen!” comes the excited cry from my nine-year-old son early one morning.
 Blearily, I scramble out of bed to find not one, but two of the friendly marsupials sitting quietly under the dining table nibbling a stray Dorito.
 Better two quokkas than a rat, perhaps.